-The Federal Ministry for European and International Affairs presents its compliments to the Permanent Missions/Delegations of all other participating States to the Organization for Security and Co-operation in Europe and to the Conflict Prevention Centre and has the honour to provide in reference to the decision No. 2/09 of 1 April 2009 of the Forum for Security Cooperation, the reply to the Questionnaire on the Code of Conduct on Poltico-Military Aspects of Security, valid as of 15 April 2010.
+The Permanent Mission of Austria to the Organization for Security and Cooperation in Europe, Vienna, presents its compliments to the Missions and Delegations of the participating States to the OSCE and to the OSCE Secretariat/Conflict Prevention Centre and has the honour, in reference to the decision No. 2/09 of 1 April 2009 of the Forum for Security Cooperation and based on the Reference Guide (FSC.DEL/142/10), to provide the reply to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security, valid as of 15 April 2011.

-The Federal Ministry for European and International Affairs avails itself of this opportunity to renew to the Permanent Missions/ Delegations of all other participating States and to the Conflict Prevention Centre the assurances of its highest consideration.
+The Permanent Mission of Austria to the OSCE avails itself of this opportunity to renew to the Missions and Delegations of participating States to the OSCE and to the OSCE Secretariat/Conflict Prevention Centre the assurances of its highest consideration.